-There are many moving parts and various people you’ll deal with throughout the process of purchasing a home.
+There are many moving parts and various people you’ll deal with throughout the homebuying process.
 Depending on how you decide to find your lender, one of the professionals you might end up working with is known as a mortgage broker.

-In this article, we’ll break down what a mortgage broker does and how working with one may help you in your search for the perfect home loan.
+In this article, we’ll break down what a mortgage broker does and how working with one may assist you in your search for the perfect home.
 Let’s start by defining mortgage brokers and explaining what they do.

 What Does a Mortgage Broker Do?